A simple model for conserved intracellular dynamics exhibits multiscale pattern formation, traveling protein domains and arrested coarsening of lipid domains: Results

 \subsection{Phase Diagram: Numerical Simulations}

 After we have identified the regions in the phase space where spatial or spatiotemporal patterns can be expected as a result of the instability of the homogeneous steady state, the corresponding numerical simulations of the full Eqs.
-(1-3) yield the nonlinear pattern dynamics.
+(1-3) yield the nonlinear pattern dynamics, cf. figure~\ref{fig:patDevelopment}.
+Depicted there are the fast-developing, smaller-scale patterns of the lipids (p, top row) and the slower and larger-scale pattern of the membrane-bound proteins (M, bottom row).
+The mutual coupling also makes the influence of each pattern on the other clearly visible, i.e., the small spots of the p-pattern in the M-field, as well as the domain boundaries of the M-pattern in the regular arrangement of the p-spots.

 To generate an overview of the different qualitativ model pattern dynamics, we solved Eqs.
 (1-3) numerically for the same parameters as used in the linear stability analysis and a number of different initial conditions.
 For the Cahn-Hilliard subsystem a homogeneous lipid composition $p_0\in[-0.5,1]$ was chosen.
 Independently, the local protein content was set to an initially constant value of $E_0=M_0+B_0\in[1.5,3.1]$ with a symmetric split between $B_0$ and $M_0$ and zero-mean noise.
 The pattern forming M-distribution, together with the p-distribution of the membrane, is depicted as snapshots of systems with size $L=33.5 \mu m$ at $t=500 s$ in figure~\ref{fig:simulation}, panel A. The distributions of both systems are overlaid with different color schemes.
 The p-distribution is shown as a gradient from black at the minimum value $p_{min} \approx -0.55$, over red at $p \approx 0$ to yellow and white, where p is maximal in the parameter range with $p_{max} \approx 1.2$.
 The M-concentration as a gradient from blue to red in the respective range $M \in [0.1,1.65]$.

 The phase diagram is divided vertically into a region of low (roughly $E_0<2$) and a region of high bound protein concentration M (for $E_0>2$) with a narrow transition zone.
 Note that the chosen $E_0$ increases in the vertical direction linearly, but the amount of bound protein (M species) increases nonlinearly and differs locally due to the self-attraction, cf. equation~(2).
 The membrane-bound protein pattern exists only in a narrow region between high and low M-concentration of the phase diagram, corresponding to a multi-stability region of the reactive equilibrium of the homogeneous state, cf. SM1 of the supplementary material for a depiction of the reaction equillibria.
 The variation of this transition zone with respect to the lipid composition (in the horizontal direction of the depicted phase diagram) is due to the coupling of the systems, i.e. the p-dependence of the association rate of the protein to the membrane.
 Furthermore, although the presence of a full coupling with the p-subsystem is necessary for the M-pattern to be able to move, the presence of a coarsening or spot-like pattern in the membrane is not, i.e., we observe moving APS pattern for each initial p-value in the presented range.
 Note that, due to the coupling, inhomogeneities in one sub-system are transferred to the other.
 With increasing coupling strength, the thereby developing gradients interact and destabilize the static nature of the (uncoupled) pattern.